Games To Play at School | Best School Games for Kids

 Sit players in a circle, one person will whisper a sentence to the player on their left.
 The sentence can only be said once, then the player must whisper what was heard to the player to their left, keep going until the sentence reaches the end.
 The player at the end must say what they heard out loud to the group.
 How close can you get to the correct sentence?
 For example, ‘Purple Pokémon pinch pink berries’ could turn into ‘Murple Pokémon synch thick cherries’.
 How wacky can your sentence get?

-Who hasn’t heard of this classic game?
+Who hasn’t heard of this classic?
+This is an old fashioned, one of our favourite school games to play.
 Set up chairs in a circle with one chair not enough (10 players equals 9 chairs.)
 Play music and get players to walk around the circle of chairs.
 When the music stops, players must race to a chair.
 The one person who doesn’t make it to a chair is out.
 Then remove another chair.
 Last person standing is the winner of this fun game to play for school!

 Sit all players in front of the player selected to be ‘Simon’.
 Then Simon will say something like ‘Simon says stand up’.
 Anyone who doesn’t stand up is out.
 Simon could say ‘Sit down’.
 Whoever sits down is out because the sentence didn’t start with ‘Simon Says’.
 Change the game around and do a drawing version.
 ‘Simon Says draw a cat’, ‘Draw a pig’.
 Ohhh Charlie you’re out, you started to draw a pig.